 Thank you to TR Fastenings on the Bellbrook Industrial Estate for their kindness in allowing our patients to park on their premises when attending the covid immunisation clinics.
 Patients choosing to park in TR Fastenings do so at entirely their own risk.

 There are a limited number of disabled bays available in the Meads car park.

-Once inside the surgery your temperature will be taken using an ear thermometer and you will then be asked your name and invited to join our queue.
-It is unusual for the queue to take longer than a few minutes.
 Whilst you are standing in the queue, if you are able you will be asked to remove any outdoor coats and cardigans in order to reduce contact time with the Clinician in one of the vaccination rooms.
 When you are at the front of the queue a marshall will advise which room you should go into where a Clinician will then ask you various questions about the covid vaccine in order to ascertain whether you are clinically suitable to receive it.